PaoranCSG/paorancsg.github.io/index.md

 author_profile: true

 ---
 Welcome to my portfolio, here is a showcase of my projects, with loads of more to come.
 I have 3 years of professional experience with game development and many more years of hobbyist development and studies on the subject.
+My main skills are in Unity and C# game development, but I have loads of additional skills in PHP, SQL, C++, C, Scrum, Unreal Engine, java, html, css, world building, game design and 25 years of gaming experience.

 If you want to be in contact for work offers, collaborations or just want to talk, hit me up on <a href = "https://www.linkedin.com/in/niklas-malinen-19307917a/">Linkedin</a>.
-My main skills are in Unity and C# game development, but I have loads of additional skills in PHP, SQL, C++, C, Scrum, Unreal Engine, java, html, css, world building, game design and more.

 <h2> Cool Smithy Games 2021-2023</h2>